OPS-E2E-PPE/VBA-Docs/api/Office.DocumentInspector.Fix.md

 Dim result As String ActiveDocument.DocumentInspectors(3).Fix docStatus, result

-MsgBox ("The Fix method returned the following status " &amp; docStatus &amp; _ " with this result " &amp; result)
+MsgBox ("The Fix method returned the following status " & docStatus & _
+" with this result " & result)
 End Sub
 ```